AND MY BIGGEST PIECE OF ADVICE

 What is it you've dreamt this day would be?

-So take it from me, you won't regret eloping at your favorite diner with your dog and signing your marriage license over a slice of pizza.
+Take it from me, you won't regret having your wedding your way.
 Do what you love with your love.

 (Super 8mm footage from when my husband Brian and I when we eloped in November 2022.
+Trust me, I get it.
 Can't wait to share our intimate Mount Baker wedding celebration coming in August 2023!) →